-WJ Group are geared up to support Highway Authorities with design, innovative products, rapid deployment and installation of demarcation solutions for pop-up cycle and walking routes.
+WJ Group is geared up to support Highway Authorities with design, innovative products, rapid deployment and installation of demarcation solutions for pop-up cycle and walking routes.

 Thankfully, the recent launch by Transport Secretary Grant Shapps £2Bn funding initiative to boost healthier, greener, active transport will make that active travel possible as the UK cautiously endeavours to lift the lockdown imposed by this awful pandemic.